j89livingston/School_District_Analysis/README.md

 3. Large schools have the lowest Overall Passing % when compared to small/medium schools
 4. Charter schools score higher in reading, math, and overall passing %

-If it wasn't for the other schools data, the Thomas High Schools 9th grade class data could have gone unnoticed.
+If it wasn't for the other schools data, the Thomas High Schools 9th grade class data might have gone unnoticed.
 By calculating all the school district test data, we were able to provide a detailed analysis for the school board to move forward with an investigation.